 Competing Interests in Simultaneous Civil Suit and Criminal Charges

-When an attorney litigates a civil suit concerning the wrongful death of their client, it is not uncommon for the defendant to simultaneously face criminal charges for their involvement contributing to the victim’s death; in other words, the defendant may be prosecuted criminally and pursued civilly at the same time.
+When an attorney litigates a civil suit concerning the wrongful death of their client, it is not uncommon for the defendant to simultaneously face criminal charges for actions contributing to the victim’s death; in other words, the defendant may experience criminal prosecution and a civil lawsuit at the same time.

-Defendant Cozmanoff motioned the Court for a stay of all proceedings until the criminal matters had been resolved.
+Defendant Cozmanoff made a request that the civil court stay (or put a hold on) all proceedings until the development of a resolution of the criminal matters.
 Administrators for the Plaintiff’s estate objected to his motion under Article 1, Section 12 of the Indiana State Constitution guaranteeing justice…without delay [Emphasis Added].

 On March 12, 2014, the Indiana State Supreme Court affirmed the trial court’s ruling stating:

 “In light of the circumstances…we cannot disagree.
 Our ruling today does not mean the trial court was constitutionally required to impose the stay; simply that it did not abuse its discretion by so doing.”

 So while the Supreme Court did not rule on the authority of the civil court’s decision, they did decide that the civil court did not abuse it’s authority to stay the discovery phase.